Skip to Content

 • Salt – The tiniest pinch of kosher salt is all that’s needed here.

-• Strawberries – It bears repeating – use fresh, not frozen strawberries!
+• Strawberries – Use fresh, not frozen strawberries!
 Frozen berries, even when thawed, won’t have the same desired flavor or texture as fresh ones.
+They’re also a bit too mushy.

 A cookie has been broken into halves.